 Gondola Rides at The Venetian

-Step into the Venetian to be taken the canals of Italy’s Venice.
+Step into The Venetian to be taken to the canals of Italy’s Venice.
 You can take a gondola ride along the Grand Canal as you pass by Venetian architecture and the shops of the hotel.
 It’ll take you past cafes and under bridges if you choose the indoor ride or give you views of The Strip outdoors.
 Both the indoor and outdoor gondola rides are enjoyable and should be dependent on preference as well as weather.

 The gondolier (person who rows the boat) plays the part very well with the full outfit and singing.
 The ride is not super long given the price but is a cool experience that is enjoyed by visitors from around the world.
 If you don’t mind paying a bit of money for the experience, it is an enjoyable break from walking around!

 Shows, Shows, and More Las Vegas Shows!

-While some shows require you to be 21 years old, there are many fantastic Vegas shows open to all ages.
+While some Vegas shows require you to be 21 years old, there are many fantastic shows open to all ages.
 Going to a show while you’re in town is a must as we have some of the most iconic performers in the world.
 Many artists have residencies, meaning they will be performing for months at a time, so there are plenty of opportunities to see them.

 The best shows in Las Vegas include:

 - Blue Man Group: Known for their blue face paint, this is a very popular show that features music, art, and comedy.
 The show is held at the Luxor Hotel and Casino.
-The Blue Man Group is an iconic show in Vegas and should certainly be on your bucket list.
+The Blue Man Group is an iconic show and should certainly be on your bucket list.

 - Cirque du Soleil: Enjoy the impressive acrobatics and musicality with the multiple shows that run in Vegas.
-Some of my favorites include “Mystére” (the original Las Vegas Cirque du Soleil production), “O” (an aquatic inspired show), and “Love” (inspired by the music of The Beatles).
+Some of my favorites include “Mystére” (the original Las Vegas Cirque du Soleil production), “O” (an aquatic-inspired show), and “Love” (inspired by the music of The Beatles).
 There are seven Cirque du Soleil shows in the city, each with a unique theme and twist.